shie-ld/blog/what-is-hibernate-caching.md

 In the Hibernate session is the hibernate’s first-level cache and SessionFactory is a second-level cache.
 So both (session/session-factory) are objects in a heap area.
 That means the cache is stored in the RAM only.
 And because of that, it gives faster access to data rather than databases.

-Hope you guys enjoyed this, stay tuned.*
+Hope you guys enjoyed reading this, stay tuned.*